Disentangling Ambiguity from Instability in Large Language Models: A Clinical Text-to-SQL Case Study: Introduction

 Latent ambiguity also complicates uncertainty estimation.
 When a model produces diverse outputs, is this diversity a legitimate reflection of query ambiguity, or a sign of model instability?
 Existing methods provide a single score that conflates two fundamentally distinct sources: uncertainty arising from inherent ambiguity in the input (akin to aleatoric uncertainty), and uncertainty stemming from the model's internal instability or lack of knowledge (akin to epistemic uncertainty).
 This distinction enables targeted diagnosis of system failures for model improvement.
 For a deployed system, it is also operationally critical: high ambiguity should trigger a clarification dialogue, while high instability should flag the query for human review.

-\textbf{Contributions.} \textbf{(1)} CLUES, a framework that decomposes semantic uncertainty into ambiguity ($H_I$) and conditional instability ($H_{R|I}$) via the Schur complement of a bipartite similarity matrix, enabling different interventions (clarification vs.\ review) and applicable to any black-box LLM. \textbf{(2)} An interpretation-generation procedure for epidemiological questions and a clinical Text-to-SQL dataset with multiple interpretations.\footnote{Code and dataset will be released upon acceptance.} \textbf{(3)} Empirical evidence across open-domain QA and clinical Text-to-SQL that CLUES improves failure prediction and yields regime-based error concentration useful for targeted routing.
+\textbf{Contributions.} \textbf{(1)} CLUES, a framework that decomposes semantic uncertainty into ambiguity ($H_I$) and conditional instability ($H_{R|I}$) via the Schur complement of a bipartite similarity matrix, enabling different interventions (clarification vs.\ review) and applicable to any black-box LLM. \textbf{(2)} An interpretation-generation procedure for epidemiological questions and a clinical Text-to-SQL dataset with multiple interpretations.\footnote{\url{https://github.com/Bayer-Group/clues-clinical-nlp}} \textbf{(3)} Empirical evidence across open-domain QA and clinical Text-to-SQL that CLUES improves failure prediction and yields regime-based error concentration useful for targeted routing.

 \textbf{Paper Organization.} Sec.~\ref{sec:methodology} formalizes our two-stage generative framework and introduces the Schur complement construction.
 We validate the decomposition across three settings of increasing complexity: open-domain QA with gold interpretations (Sec.~\ref{sec:experiments_open_datasets}), a real-world clinical Text-to-SQL dataset (Sec.~\ref{sec:clinical_application_known_interpretations}), and production deployment with on-the-fly interpretation generation (Sec.~\ref{sec:clinical_application_deployment}).